Docs

 Pagination

-Responses that support pagination include a nextCursor field.
-Pass it as the cursor query parameter in your next request:
+If you're polling lists, use cursor-based pagination rather than many small requests.
+Responses that support pagination include a nextCursor field; pass it as the cursor query parameter on the next request:

 # First page